 ByteDance has accumulated a vast amount of content and social media created by people and rich engagement data across our various products.
 This massive data is fed into our machine learning algorithms, which further refines the quality of users’ content feed and enhances the content experience, which in turn encourages more engagement and generates more data to be fed back into our algorithms.
 We use this virtuous cycle to optimize every stage of the “content lifecycle”—creation, moderation, curation, recommendation and interaction.

-In short, ByteDance platform claims to use machine learning and AI on both sides of the content spectrum.
-In terms of consumption things like feeds, channels, apps and entry points are assessed and assisted by the AI.
+In short, the ByteDance platform claims to use machine learning and AI on both sides of the content spectrum.
+In terms of consumption things like feeds, channels, apps, and entry points are assessed and assisted by the AI.

 The mechanism is summarized below: